rohit-venkat/flask_api_sample/README.md

 This project has a Vagrant-backed platform and standard setup.
 The Vagrant box is Ubuntu 14.04 and is provided by Hashicorp.
 Running `vagrant up` will stand up the VM and provision it with the dependencies required to run this application.
 The operator will need to `vagrant ssh` into the VM and start the services as described below in the section "How to Use".

+**This configuration has been tested successfully with Vagrant 1.8.1.
+Vagrant 1.7.3 will _not_ work with the specified `chef-zero` provisioner.**

 Alternatively, the following Python modules may be installed by hand directly on your computer to meet the application's requirements for a local (bare metal) run.

 [Flask](http://flask.pocoo.org/)